arcaccra/arc_docs/docs/ALJ Intensive/Catalyst submission/Weekly Feedback Data & Participation Statistics.md

 * **Total valid respondents:** 11
 * **Participation rate:** 52% of total cohort (11/20)

+> Note on Feedback Form Participation Rates:
+> The growth evaluation form was the most critical measure of participation, and had high rates.
+For the other two, stronger incentivization mechanisms might have increased submissions.

 ## **4\.
 Team Participation Rates**

 | Team | Est. Team Size | Consistent Attendees | Growth Forms | Average Daily Participation Rate |